Arvindus

 20. 'Contemplations, Sex: Human Reproduction, Mystic Enlightenment and Cosmic Creation', Index: 201003081.

-21. Michel Foucault, The Use of Pleasure, Volume 2 of The History of Sexuality, Robert Hurley (translator), Vintage Books, New York, 1990, p.
+21. Michel Foucault, Robert Hurley (translator), The Use of Pleasure, Volume 2 of The History of Sexuality, Vintage Books, New York, 1990, p.
 46. "But it should be remarked that in the practice of sexual pleasures two roles and two poles can be clearly distinguished, just as they can be distinguished in the reproductive function; these consisted of two positional values: that of the subject and that of the object, that of the agent and that of the "patient"–as Aristotle says, "the female, as female, is passive, and the male, as male, is active.""

-22. Note 18.
+22. Nota 18.

 23. Alice A. Bailey, The Externalisation of the Hierarchy, in: Twenty-Four Books of Esoteric Philosophy, (CD-ROM, Release 3), Lucis Trust, London / New York, 2001, p.
 330. "The masses are negative to the plane of desire and of feeling, and the civilisation of any age is largely the exteriorisation of that particular level of consciousness.
 The intelligentsia are positive and their positive mental orientation produces the culture of their time, or their race or their community."